xpmatteo/tddforandroid/manuscript/250-presenter-first.md

 }
 ~~~~~

-The changing of the value displayed on the GUI has become a responsibility of the CounterApp.
+The changing of the value displayed on the GUI has become a responsibility of the `CounterApp`.
 We don't really like this; we'd like to be able to tell the activity "show this value!" and let the activity deal with the details of which element of the view to update.

 ## Dependency inversion

-Unfortunately, we created a circular dependency between the activity and the app:
+In the above discussion, we created a circular dependency between the activity and the app:

     +--------------+                +-------------------+
     |  CounterApp  | <----------->  |  CounterActivity  |
     +--------------+                +-------------------+

 And this is bad.
-We would much prefer that the CounterApp be independent of the CounterActivity.
+We would much prefer that the `CounterApp` be independent of the `CounterActivity`.
 Luckily, there is a standard way to break circular dependencies: introduce an interface!

     +--------------+                +----------<I>-+
     |  CounterApp  | ------------>  |  CounterGui  |